How to map your own narratives using AtlasCine

 In this sheet, the column “time” specifies the exact moment (e.g. time in the movie, page in a novel) when the place was mentioned.

-The sheet “data_mention” is then used by the application to draw a dotted line between the place where the action unfolds at time t (sheet “data_location”) and the place mentioned at the exact same time (sheet “data_mentioned”).
-In the example below “Montreal” is mentioned while the action is unfolding in “Park Mont-Royal” (min 2:40).
+This sheet is then used by the application to draw a dotted line between the place where the action unfolds at time t in sheet “data_location” and the place mentioned at the exact same time (sheet “data_mentioned”).
+In the example below, “Montreal” is mentioned while the action is unfolding in “Park Mont-Royal” (min 2:40).
 Note: the style of this line can be changed easily, as seen in Step 6.

 When the spatial structure of a story is laid out from the two data sheets, we need to tell the application the geographic coordinates of all the locations.
 This is done from the “cities” sheet.
-By default, the column “city” should already be populated with the list of all unique locations that were typed in (ie the list will not allow duplicate entries), in the “data_location” and “data_mention” sheets (this is done automatically using the “geocode” tool in Google Sheets).
+By default, the column “city” should already be populated with the list of all unique locations that were typed in (ie the list will not allow duplicate entries), from the “data_location” and “data_mention” sheets.
 If by mistake the formula has been erased or modified, you should copy the formula below in the cell A2 of the sheet “cities”, which essentially tells the sheet to list the information from both your “data_location” and “data_mention” sheets:

 This sheet will be used by the application to place the locations on the map.
-Note: “_journey” and “_end” are not locations, but they appear as geocoded in the sheet.
+Note: “_journey” and “_end” are not locations, but they appear in the list of cities.
 DO NOT REMOVE THEM.
-However, some places might not be geocoded automatically; this means that the spreadsheet doesn’t automatically translate a location into geographic coordinates.
-There are at least two ways to accomplish such task:

-1. Use the geocode function.
-This uses a Google Script that should already be included in the spreadsheet.
-In the cell B2, type the following formula:
+Next, start by using the geocode function in Google Sheets. in the In the cell B2, type the following formula:

 Then, from the small selection square at the bottom right of the cell, drag the selection down to apply the formula to all of the rows listing locations.

 This uses Google’s geocoder tool.
-When the name of your location is not unique in the world, the geocoder can select the wrong coordinates, so it is important to get precise locations and to validate them on the map.
+When the name of your location is not unique in the world, the geocoder can select the wrong coordinates, so a reminder that it is important to get precise locations, as well as to validate them on the map.

-The spreadsheet should be correctly formatted to be fed to the application.
-To check your map, the spreadsheet has to be public, which means that it can be accessed by third parties, if they have the document’s identification key.
+The spreadsheet needs to be be correctly formatted in order to be read by the application.
+To be able to see your map, the spreadsheet first has to be public, which means that it can be accessed by third parties if they have the document’s identification key.

 From the file menu, select “Publish to the web…”

-The document’s identification key can be found in the document’s URL, after the /d/ parameter and before the /edit parameter.
+The document’s identification key can be found in your document’s URL, after the /d/ parameter and before the /edit parameter.
 For example, see the highlighted section below:

 Copy this section of your URL.
 Then Open the MAP APPLICATION (http://atlascine3.classone-tech.com/index.html?module=).
 Your browser may prompt a few error windows.
 Press OK to close them.
-In the address bar, immediately after the equal symbol (=), paste the document’s identification key and hit Return.
+In the address bar, immediately after the equal symbol (=), paste the document’s identification key and hit Enter.

-At the bottom-left, you’ll find a “Play” button that you can press to animate the map, based on the time structure entered at step 2 (Note: in the example, the action starts in Palestine so it takes a few seconds for the symbols to appear on the background map of Montreal).
+At the bottom-left, you’ll find a “Play” button that you can press to animate the map, based on the time structure entered at step 2 (Note: in the example we have provided, the action starts in Palestine so it takes a few seconds for the symbols to appear on the background map of Montreal).

 Save the URL with the identification key for later use or to share it with friends and colleagues.
 No one has access to this key, except yourself and the people you share it with.

 If you want your map to be public, you just need to click on Login (upper right corner).
-If you are not registered you can register (it takes a few seconds) and when you are login you just need to click on Other Stories and on Create a New Map (using your document’s identification key – see above).
+If you are not registered you can register (it takes a few seconds) and then you just need to click on Other Stories and then on Create a New Map (using your document’s identification key – see above).
 Once you have added your map, you can modify it, delete it, etc.

 STEP 7 – MODIFY YOUR MAP

-You can modify the map and change some symbology parameters with the two last sheets: “options” and “types”.
+You can modify the map and change some design parameters using the two last sheets: “options” and “types”.

-- Title: adds a title to your map, that will be displayed on the top-left of the map.
+- Title: adds a title to your map, which will be displayed on the top-left of the map.

 - Initial bbox: defines the initial map extent.
-The first coordinates pair is the top-left corner, while the second is the bottom-right corner.
+The first pair of coordinates is the top-left corner (latitude, longitude), while the second set is the bottom-right corner.
 The coordinates are separated by a comma.

 - City_Size_offset: defines the starting size of the symbols representing locations.